kaypohleb/Kosaraju2SAT/README.md

 # Kosaraju2SAT
-Using Kosaraju2SAT and RandomWalk Method to solve 2SAT cnf files
+Using Kosaraju2SAT and Similar to RandomWalk Method to solve 2SAT cnf files

 ## How to setup: